 Being unattached doesn’t necessarily mean you don’t date or have romantic relationships.
 It just means that you have chosen to remain unattached or “uncommitted” as some insecure people like to refer to it as.

 There are many advantages to being unattached.
 My article entitled, “Advantages of the Singles Lifestyle,” presents many of them.
 The biggest I’ve found is the absence of conflicting opinions, attitudes, and moods.
 Each of these can cause strife.
 These differences are minimized by your level of compatibility.
-This is why I strongly encourage compatibility in my articles and books as the most important factor for fulfillment, productivity, and happiness for couples.
+This is why I strongly encourage compatibility in my articles and books as the most important factor for the fulfillment, productivity, and happiness for couples.

 So if you don’t have to contend, compromise, or adapt to these differences you’re free!
 Your life is more peaceful and focused on what brings you joy.
 You don’t have to split your time with another person.